razor-network/docs-v2/docs/razor-go/commands/expose-metrics.md

     docker-compose ps
     ```

-- You can open Grafana at `<private/public address of host>:3000`, and get
+- You can open Grafana at <private/public address of host>:3000, then:
     1. Can check out the `Razor` dashboard to monitor your staker.
     2. Insight of host metrics at the `Node Exporter Full` dashboard.
     3. Containers Insight at the `Docker and OS metrics ( Cadvisor, node_exporter )` dashboard.